yahoo/CMAK/README.md

       /path/to/sbt -java-home /usr/local/oracle-java-8 dist clean

 This ensures that the 'java' and 'javac' binaries in your path are first looked up in the oracle java8 release.
-Next, for all downstream tools that only listed to JAVA_HOME, it points them to the oracle java8 location.
+Next, for all downstream tools that only listen to JAVA_HOME, it points them to the oracle java8 location.
 Lastly, it tells sbt to use the oracle java8 location as well.